-\subsubsection{Derivation of GCN from spectral methods}
+\subsubsection{Derivation of GCN from Spectral Methods}

-Spectral methods are founded on a solid theoretical basis defined for graph signal processing methods developed essentially from the Laplacian matrix properties.
+Spectral methods are founded on a solid theoretical basis defined for methods of graph signal processing developed essentially from the Laplacian matrix properties.
 To build up the graph convolution operator, we start from the normalized graph Laplacian matrix defined as follows: